 Next, remove the loose pieces from your grinder.
 Be sure to set them aside so that they do not fly all over the place.

 You might even position your grinder over a trash can if available so that you minimize the mess.

 For some grinders, you can lift the burr straight up and out.
 Others, you may need to turn the burr counter-clockwise and then lift it.

 You can then clean the outer burr with a brush.

-As previously mentioned, some come with a cleaning brush, but you might even use a simple toothbrush.
+As previously mentioned, some come with a cleaning brush.

 Grinder brushes are available for purchase, and these usually come with extra parts to make the process easier.
 Brush away the coffee dust and oils and prepare for the next step.